knownmed/topology-grapher/README.md

 This library provides a means to build a directed graph (data) from a kafka streams topology.

-# How to integrate your application
+## How to integrate into your application

 If you want to play around with this library you can check the [sample project](./sample_project/README.md).